youkaicountry/yknytt/README.md

 ### Building

-Requires Godot 3.6.1.stable.mono and .NET Framework 4.8 Developer Pack for Windows (or mono-devel for Linux)
+Requires Godot 3.6.1.stable.mono and [mono-devel](https://www.mono-project.com/download/stable/#download-lin) for Linux, or .NET Framework 4.8 Developer Pack for Windows with build tools from VS Code or from anywhere else.

 #### Export settings

 To properly export, `knytt/worlds/*` must be included in the export filters

-To build a proper Android APK, activate the "Internet" permission.
+To build a proper Android APK, activate "Internet" and "External Storage" permissions.